Normalization of rationally integrable systems: Introduction

 i.e. $X^S(x_i) = \lambda_i x_i$, and $X^S(\prod_i x_i^{a_i}) = (\sum_i a_i \lambda_i) \prod_i x_i^{a_i}$ for the other monomial functions in this coordinate system.
 If we write the Taylor expansion of $X$ in this coordinate system $(x_1,\hdots, x_n)$ as

 where $X^{s}$ and $X^{n}$ are the semisimple part and the nilpotent part of the linear vector field $X^{(1)} = X^{s} + X^{n}$ in its Jordan decomposition, and $X^{(k)}$ is the term of degree $k$ of $X$, then we have that $X^S = X^{s}$ and $X^N = X^{n} + X^{(2)} + X^{(3)} + \hdots$.
-The equation $[X^S,X^N] = 0$ means that $[X^{s},X^{(k)}] = 0$ for every $k \geq 2$, i.e. all the non-linear terms of $X$ in the coordinate system $(x_1,\hdots, x_n)$ are \textit{\textbf{resonant}} with respect to the semisimple part of $X$.
+The equation $[X^S,X^N] = 0$ means that $[X^{s},X^{(k)}] = 0$ for every $k \geq 2$, i.e., all the non-linear terms of $X$ in the coordinate system $(x_1,\hdots, x_n)$ are \textit{\textbf{resonant}} with respect to the semisimple part of $X$.

-The above coordinate system $(x_1,\hdots, x_n)$, in which every non-linear term of $X$ is resonant, is called a \textbf{\textit{Poincaré-Birkhoff normalization}} of $X$, and the expression of $X$ in such a coordinate system is called a \textbf{\textit{Poincaré-Birkhoff normal form}} of $X$.
-(Poincaré-Dulac in the general case, and Birkhoff in the case when $X$ is Hamiltonian and the coordinate system $(x_1,\hdots, x_n)$ is required to be a canonical coordinate system with respect to the symplectic form).
-It is a relatively simple classical result that a Poincaré-Birkhoff normalization of a formal or local analytic vector field $X$ always exists, but is only formal in general, even when $X$ is analytic \cite{Bruno_Book1989,Roussarie,SiegelMoser1971}.
+The above coordinate system $(x_1,\hdots, x_n)$, in which every non-linear term of $X$ is resonant, is called a \textbf{\textit{Poincaré-Birkhoff normalization}} of $X$, and the expression of $X$ in such a coordinate system is called a \textbf{\textit{Poincaré-Birkhoff normal form}}.
+It is a classical result that a Poincaré-Birkhoff normalization of a formal or local analytic vector field $X$ always exists, but is only formal in general, even when $X$ is analytic \cite{Bruno_Book1989,Roussarie,SiegelMoser1971}.

-The problem of existence of local \textit{analytic} normalization of vector fields is much more difficult.
-Basically, there two approaches to this problem (which can be combined sometimes): the analytic approach, which deals with small denominator phenomena, using analytic estimates and fast convergence methods and Diophantine conditions, with important results due to Poincaré, Siegel, Bruno and other people, see \cite{Bruno_Book1989,Roussarie}.
+The problem of existence of local \textit{analytic} normalization of vector fields is a difficult one.
+There are two main approaches to this problem: the analytic approach, which deals with small denominator phenomena, using analytic estimates and fast convergence methods and Diophantine conditions, with important results due to Poincaré, Siegel, Bruno and other people, see, e.g., \cite{Bruno_Book1989,Roussarie}.
 The second approach is more geometric, where one tries to use symmetries and first integrals to arrive at the existence of a local analytic normalization.
 There are several works in this second approach, including Bambusi--Cicogna--Gaeta--Marmo \cite{BaCiGaMa}, Bruno, Cicogna and Walcher \cite{BrWa,CiWa}, and Stolovitch \cite{Stolovitch-IHES,Stolovitch-Cartan}, which are somehow still quite analytical.

-In \cite{Zung_Birkhoff2005,Zung_Poincare2002} we developed a new geometric approach to the problem of normalization, based on \textit{torus actions}.
+In \cite{Zung_Birkhoff2005,Zung_Poincare2002} we developed a new geometric method of normalization, based on \textit{torus actions}.
 Our starting point is the following observation: the semisimple part $X^S$ of $X$ can be written as